rizac/eGSIM/egsim/management/commands/README.md

 ### How to execute the commands

 Any command can be executed via `python manage.py <command_name>`.
-One command, `initdb`, wraps them all, and is supposed to be used for all management operation (at the cost of some potential redundancy) as follows:
+One command, `initdb`, wraps them all, and is supposed to be used for simplicity in all management operation (at the cost of some potential redundancy) as follows:
 ```
 export DJANGO_SETTINGS_MODULE="egsim.settings_debug"; python manage.py initdb